Plaza Premium Lounge Review

 Now – before I get too excited about Plaza Premium Lounge, you are probably asking what the heck is Priority Pass and how do I get one?

 Priority Pass is the largest and most prestigious independent airport VIP lounge access program in the world.
 With more than 1000 airport lounges, frequent travelers are guaranteed a warm welcome almost anywhere their travel takes them, regardless of the airline they fly or ticket they hold.
+In fact, if it is one of the top five gifts I suggest purchasing for the traveler in your life.

 With a Priority Pass Membership, enjoy a VIP experience – whoever you fly with, in whatever class of travel and without the need to book in advance.
 Choose from three plans and on your next flight enjoy access to quiet, comfortable spaces with complimentary refreshments, something to read, Wi-Fi to tap in to, and even showers, bed and spa facilities to refresh in*.
 Join now and download your Digital Membership Card* to gain instant access.